ELEVATORmedia/socialite/README.md

 ## Purpose

 This package is meant to be used as an additional utility package within ELEVATOR's ecosystem regarding public-facing profiles.
 In specific, this package exposes two main utility functions: `plunge` and `unbrew`.
 These functions are responsible for extracting and inserting social media usernames from raw urls.
-The API can be found below.

 ## Basic Usage